33 Things that are unique to Ireland:

 14. Tayto sambo

-The best sandwich in the world plain white pan bread slathered with butter enclosing crispy cheese and onion chips (crisps as they are known here).
-According to the Irish Mirror the sambos are now so popular they are now served on Aer Lingus.
+The best sandwich in the world is plain white pan bread slathered with butter enclosing crispy cheese and onion chips (crisps as they are known here).
+According to the Irish Mirror, the sambos are now so popular they are now served on Aer Lingus.

 15. Pan Bread

-Pan bread – also known as batch loaf, there are no crusty sides as the bread sticks together in the “pan” and it is taller than N. American breads.
+Pan bread – also known as a batch loaf, there are no crusty sides as the bread sticks together in the “pan” and it is taller than N. American bread.
+This is Brennan’s Pan Bread which you can buy a whole loaf or a half a loaf.

 16 Soda bread